Demi Lovato Hospitalized After Suffering Apparent Overdose

 Demi Lovato has been rushed to a Los Angeles hospital after facing a health setback.

-According to TMZ, the "Sorry Not Sorry" singer was transported from a home in the Hollywood Hills just before noon today and is currently being treated.
+According to TMZ, the "Sorry Not Sorry" singer was transported from a home in the Hollywood Hills just before noon today and is currently being treated for an apparent heroin addiction.

 E!
 News can also confirm Los Angeles Fire Department received a medical response and transported a 25-year-old female patient.
 Their condition and name cannot be released.